melissamonk-NOAA/Vermilion_2021/doc/north.md

-Over the past decade, vermilion rockfish in the assessed area off the coast of California in have been primarily caught by the recreational fishery (Table \@ref(tab:removalsES)).
+Over the past decade, vermilion rockfish in the assessed area off the coast of California have been primarily caught by the recreational fishery (Table \@ref(tab:removalsES)).
 Annual total mortality of catch and discards of vermilion rockfish have ranged between 76-204 mt, with total mortality (catch + discards) in 2020 of 139 mt.
-Vermilion and sunset rockfishes landings from all sectors have historically been recorded as “vermilion rockfish” and sampling programs in California currently do not differentiate between the two species.
+Vermilion and sunset rockfish landings from all sectors have historically been recorded as “vermilion rockfish” and sampling programs in California currently do not differentiate between the two species.